 - Doors where closers and associated hardware are fixed in a manner that causes undue stress on the door.

 - Doors that have not received adequate coats of paint as specified to all edges and faces.

-It has been established that most warping occurs after doors have been delivered to building sites and is usually due to improper storage and handling and exposure to adverse moisture conditions after hanging, not to faulty manufacture.
-The manufacturer will accept no responsibility for doors where the moisture content of the timber falls below 12% or exceeds 18%.
+It has been established that most bowing or twisting occurs after doors have been delivered to building sites and is usually due to improper storage and handling and exposure to adverse moisture conditions after hanging, not to faulty manufacture.
+The manufacturer will accept no responsibility for doors where the moisture content of the timber falls below 10% or exceeds 15% when measured in accordance with AS 1080.1.
 Obviously the manufacturer cannot assume responsibility for conditions beyond his control.
-The manufacturer should however be consulted promptly if excessive warping occurs, so as to be of assistance in overcoming the problem.
+The manufacturer should however be consulted promptly if excessive bowing or twisting occurs, so as to be of assistance in overcoming the problem.
 It is the responsibility of the owner to maintain an ongoing adequate seal, according to the paint or stain manufacturer’s recommendations to prevent deterioration of the doors.

 Fire Door Installation

 Our fire doors are manufactured using a Vermiculite based core, with perforated metal plates installed inside the doors, at the hinge, lock and closer positions.
 1.5mm steel reinforcing plates are installed under the perforated plates at the hinge locations.
 The standard hinge, lock and closer reinforcing locations are shown on the sketch at the end of this document.

 To ensure doors are hung correctly, they are stamped “Hinge Side” on the hinge edge towards the top of the door, and 2 small holes are drilled in the top of the door, on the hinge side.